ajaygunalan/ajaygunalan.github.io/_includes/main.md

 <br>

 I'm a Ph.D. student advised by [Dr. Leonardo De Mattos](https://www.iit.it/people/leonardo-demattos) in the [Biomedical Robotics Lab](https://advr.iit.it/index.php/research/biomedical-robotics) at the [Italian Institute of Technology](https://iit.it/).
-I consider myself a biomedical roboticist who loves to constantly learn across several disciplines.
-I devote myself to working on medical devices since it is necessary to provide quality health care affordable to all life.
+I consider myself a biomedical roboticist who constantly loves to learn across several disciplines.
+I grow by devoting myself to working on medical devices since providing quality health care affordable to all life is necessary.

 <br>